OctopusDeploy/blog/blog/2023-03/deprecating-azure-vm-extension/index.md

 For more examples, see [Installing the Tentacle via DSC in an ARM template](https://octopus.com/docs/infrastructure/deployment-targets/tentacle/windows/azure-virtual-machines/via-an-arm-template-with-dsc).

-#### Use ARM template to install Tentacle onto existing VM
+#### Using an ARM template to install Tentacle onto an existing VM

 It's also possible to use an ARM template to deploy Tentacle onto an existing VM.
-The extension needs to be deployed to the same region as the VM in order to find it.
-Therefore we need to provide both the name and location of the VM.
+The extension needs to be deployed to the same region as the VM to find it.
+You need to provide both the name and location of the VM.

 Here's what the ARM template might look like.